NubivagantYansa/Project2-Secret-Travel-Spots/README.md

 - **signup** - As a user I want to sign up on the webpage so that I can explore the app.
 - **explore** - As a user I want to be able to see spots added by the community.
 - **search-results** - As a user I want to be able to filter the results.
-- **single-spot** - As a user I want to be able to see the details of the selected spot.
+- **spot-details** - As a user I want to be able to see the details of the selected spot.
 - **about** - As a user I want to know what the app is about and how to use it.
 - **user-profile** As a user I want to check/edit my profile information, add/edit new spots in my collection and edit my favourites library.
-- **add-spot** As a user I want to be able to add new spots to my collections.
+- **create-spot** As a user I want to be able to add new spots to my collections.
 - **edit-spot** - As a user I want to be able to edit the info for each spot I previously added.
-- **my-spots** - As a user I want to be able to see all the spots I created.
+- **user-spots** - As a user I want to be able to see all the spots I created.
-- **my-favourites** - As a user I want to be able to see all the spots I added in my favourites.
+- **favourite-spots** - As a user I want to be able to see all the spots I added in my favourites.
 - **edit-profile** - As a user I want to be able to edit my profile.
 - **delete-profile** - As a user I want to be able to receive a confirmation once my profile has been deleted.
 - **logout** - As a user I want to be able to log out from the webpage so that I can make sure no one will access my account.